-The audit committee has reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2020 with our management.
+The audit committee has reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2021 with our management.
 The audit committee has discussed with Ernst & Young LLP the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC.
-The audit committee has also received the written disclosures and the letter from Ernst & Young LLP required by applicable requirements of the PCAOB regarding the independent accountants' communications with the audit committee has recommended to our board of directors that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, and filed with the SEC.
+The audit committee has also received the written disclosures and the letter from Ernst & Young LLP required by applicable requirements of the PCAOB regarding the independent accountants' communications with the audit committee concerning independence and has discussed with Ernst & Young LLP the accounting firm's independence.
+Based on the foregoing, the audit committee has recommended to our board of directors that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, and filed with the SEC.